A belief is only a thought you continue to think. How do we create our beliefs?

 Remember the story The Little Engine That Could?

-“After many large engines refuse to pull a heavy train over a difficult hill, due to the impossible conditions, a smaller engine volunteers.
+“After many large engines refused to pull a heavy train over a difficult hill, due to the impossible conditions, a smaller engine volunteers.
 Even though it seems laughable for this little engine to accomplish what the larger engines could not, the smaller engine proceeds to pull the train over the hill, while chanting, “I think I can, I think I can, I think I can.”

 If You Believe, You Can Achieve

 The 4 Mile Minute: Before May 6th 1954, no one had ever run a 4 minute mile.
 The general belief was that it was physically impossible.
 Experts stated that the human body was “just not capable of it.”
 They even went as far to insist “his lungs may explode and he would certainly die.”